multitudes/multitudes/README.md

 • Programming in Swift.
 • UIKit, both with storyboards and programmatic.
 • Develop cross-platform native apps with SwiftUI.
+• Following the core curriculum in C and C++ at 42 Berlin.

 Thank you for stopping by!